In 1891, we helped a child...

 Robert Barstow became State Director in 1953, one year before the last grant from the Children's Fund was received.
 The agency's primary problem at that time was financial and an application was made to the Michigan United Fund (MUF).
 The first MUF allocation came in 1955 at which time, by agreement with MUF, the Society withdrew from many local community chests.
 With this new pattern of financing, MUF was asked to support MCAS services in seventy-five of Michigan's counties, while the seven financially autonomous branches of MCAS relied on their local community chests.

 As the Society's growth continued, and its services to all sections of the state increased, the trustees found that for administrative purposes the Chapin Hall headquarters was not located to the best advantage.
 As a result, the main office was moved to Lansing in 1922, then to Detroit in 1926.
 Beginning in 1965, branch offices began merging with their local family service agencies.
 This expanded the orientation of Child and Family Services of Michigan, Inc., to more of a complete family concept.
 In 1963 the headquarters moved to a property in Farmington donated by Edwin S. George, and again relocated in 1973 to Brighton.
-In 1987 the agency moved to its current location in Okemos.
-This new facility was dedicated to the memory of former Board President, Walter S. McLean.
+In 1987 the agency moved to a location in Okemos, that was dedicated to the memory of former Board President, Walter S. McLean.